AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 ==================================================================
-AWS
+AWS Startup Guide
 ==================================================================

 Welcome.
 Your Aviatrix product experience starts here.
+Keep this tab open as you go throughthe install steps below.

 The Aviatrix Controller provides a single pane of glass for all your network connectivity tasks.
 Once you have a Controller instance launched in a VPC, you can start building your network.